 Chuma's story is revealed, almost exclusively, through the actions and perspectives of historical African characters.

-Although Chuma’s fate is intertwined with Europeans - Dr. David Livingstone, Henry Morton Stanley, and even Queen Victoria of England - this is first and foremost an African story.
+Although Chuma’s destiny is intertwined with Europeans - Dr. David Livingstone, Henry Morton Stanley, and even Queen Victoria of England - this is first and foremost an African story.
 Not the story of colonizers.
-The history, heroes, conflicts and landscapes are African.
-The series explores the diversity of tribes, nations, and alliances that existed before and during the first arrival of European explorers.
-In this story the truth is stranger than fiction.
+We see this reality through African eyes.
+A reality that reveals the massive diversity of tribes, nations, landscapes, and cultures that existed when European explorers first arrived on the African continent.
+It is an astonishing perspective that has almost been completely erased from current histories.

 -